jaeyk/tidytweetjson/README.md

 If you have published a paper/project using tidyethnicnews package, please email me.

-This package has been useful for me to collect data for my dissertation and othe research.
+This package has been useful for me to collect data for my dissertation and other research.

 1. Kim, Jae Yeon.
 2020.
 "Text as Issue: Measuring Issues Preferences Among Minority Groups Through Ethnic Newspapers."
 SocArXiv.
 April 30.  [[Preprint](https://osf.io/preprints/socarxiv/pg3aq/)] [[GitHub](https://github.com/jaeyk/content-analysis-for-evaluating-ML-performances)] [[Slides (presented at the UC Berkeley D-Lab Fellows Talk Series)](https://slides.com/jaeyeonkim/deck/fullscreen)]